bmx-ng/bmx-site/docs/tools/maxide.md

 from either the Menu or the Toolbar.
 For Untitled files, you will also be prompted to specify a location and a new name for your source.

-Untitled files are, by default, Blitzmax (.bmx) source files.
+Untitled files are, by default, BlitzMax (.bmx) source files.
 Before you start editing, if you plan on using the source file with a different extension and you have syntax-highlighting enabled, it's recommended that you save it first with the new filename, then **Close** (Ctrl-W or &#8984;-W) and **Open** (Ctrl-O or &#8984;-O) it again - otherwise MaxIDE will